network-automation-cookbook/cookbook-lab/README.md

 ### Example Usage

-For instance, the `lab lab deploy` command builds and starts a `containerlab` environment along with the observability stack.
+For instance, the `lab lab deploy` command builds and starts a `containerlab` environment along with the automation stack.
 This command sets up the entire lab scenario, ensuring that all necessary components are up and running.

 ```bash
 # Start the network lab